jameswquinn/jekyll-agency-theme/README.md

 1. Add your site and author details in `_config.yml`.
 2. Add your Google Analytics and Disqus keys to `_config.yml`.
-3. Get a workflow going to see your site's output (with [CloudCannon](https://app.cloudcannon.com/) or Jekyll locally).
+3. Get a workflow going to see your site's output (with [Forestry.io](http://forestry.io/) or Jekyll locally).

 ## Develop

-Urban was built with [Jekyll](http://jekyllrb.com/) version 3.3.1, but should support newer versions as well.
+Agency Template was built with [Jekyll](http://jekyllrb.com/) version 3.3.1, but should support newer versions as well.

 Install the dependencies with [Bundler](http://bundler.io/):